-“How are your parents doing?” we’ve all been asked at some point or another.
+“How are your parents doing?” we’ve all been asked this sometimes difficult question casually or earnestly at some point.
 Our automatic reply is often, “They’re doing fine.”

 The first part of a care plan is a comprehensive health assessment to detect conditions common in the elderly and in the family history.
 The home environment is also assessed to ensure that the levels of care and safety meet your parent’s needs.
 Once at-risk areas are identified, customised and periodic assessments track your parent’s health over time, so you can take proactive action to save both pain and money.